cockroachdb/docs/v19.2/remove-nodes.md

 To ensure your cluster can adequately handle decommissioning nodes:

 - Before decommissioning each node verify that there are no [underreplicated or unavailable ranges](admin-ui-replication-dashboard.html).
-- If you have a decommissioning node that appears to be hung, you can [recommission](#recommission-nodes) or [restart](#restart-decommissioned-nodes) the node.
+- If you have a decommissioning node that appears to be hung, you can [recommission](#recommission-nodes) the node.
 If you notice any issues persisting, [contact our support team](support-resources.html).

     If possible, keep the node running instead of stopping it, because a hung decommissioning process might be a symptom of a problem that could result in data loss.
 - Confirm that there are enough nodes to take over the replicas from the node you want to remove.
 See some [Example scenarios](#examples) above.